-A student must be fully immunized against certain diseases or must present a certificate or statement that, for medical reasons or reasons of conscience, including a religious belief, the student will not be immunized.
+Texas law requires that a student be fully immunized against certain diseases or must present a certificate or statement that, for medical reasons or reasons of conscience, including a religious belief, the student will not be immunized.
+For further information, please see the 2023-2024 Vaccine Requirements.
 For exemptions based on reason of conscience, the district can honor only official forms issued by the Texas Department of State Health Services (DSHS) Immunization Branch.
 This form may be obtained by writing the DSHS Immunization Branch (MC1946), P.O.
-Box 149347, Austin, TX 78714-93447, or online at corequest.dshs.texas.gov.
+Box 149347, Austin, TX 78714-93447, or online at Immunization Exemption Waiver.